 Most of us want our home to be a sanctuary we can retreat to and relax in.
 But a cluttered home makes rest and relaxation difficult.

 Not only are you bombarded by visual clutter, distractions and “stuff” all the time.
-Which never gives your mind and your eyes white spaces to rest on.
+Which never gives your mind and your eyes blank spaces to rest on.

 But too much stuff to deal with can also make you feel like your to-do list is never-ending.
-Or as though there’s always more to do to maintain your home, and you can’t keep up or catch up.
+Or as though there’s always more to do to maintain your home.
+And leave you feeling like you can’t keep up or catch up with it.

 Decluttering is important for self-care